ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 The client application is distributed through Expo and is availiable as a mobile application at https://expo.io/@pyromaniacs/projects/plate-up-uoft-ece444.
 The server powering the client is availiable at https://sheltered-thicket-73220.herokuapp.com/.
 See PlateUp-flask submodule for more details on the server application.

+### Privacy Policy

+> There is no privacy for your data in this beta application.
+We will do our best to safeguard your data and follow security practices (we never store/get access to your password, all passwords are salted and hashed), but consider any information you input public information.
+We will also have the right to send you a welcome email after you sign up!

 ## Development

 ### Respository Structure